X-n3t/Lepus/README.md

 |huge|80, 81, 300, 443, 591, 593, 832, 981, 1010, 1311, 2082, 2087, 2095, 2096, 2480, 3000, 3128, 3333, 4243, 4567, 4711, 4712, 4993, 5000, 5104, 5108, 5800, 6543, 7000, 7396, 7474, 8000, 8001, 8008, 8014, 8042, 8069, 8080, 8081, 8088, 8090, 8091, 8118, 8123, 8172, 8222, 8243, 8280, 8281, 8333, 8443, 8500, 8834, 8880, 8888, 8983, 9000, 9043, 9060, 9080, 9090, 9091, 9200, 9443, 9800, 9943, 9980, 9981, 12443, 16080, 18091, 18092, 20720, 28017|

 ### Takeover
 *(experimental)* Performs several checks on identified domains for potential subdomain-takeover vulnerabilities.
 The module is enabled with `--takeover` and is executed after all others.
-If such a vulnerability is identified, the results are printed in the output and in a .csv file in the respective project folder under the directory with the results.
 Checks are performed for the following services:

 * Acquia
+* Activecampaign
 * Aftership
 * Aha!
+* Airee
 * Amazon AWS/S3
 * Apigee
 * Azure